buditanrim/buditanrim.github.io/_posts/2021-06-07-different-vs-weird.md

  - "seo/being-different.jpg"
 ---

 Different is not the same as another.
-Wierd is strange in a frightening way.
+Weird is strange in a frightening way.

 Voicing a unique opinion is being different.